hsvallfors/atom-gpg-editor/README.md

 # atom-gpg-editor

 An Atom plugin for reading and editing GPG files.

-FIXME: examples of usage
+Just open a GPG file in Atom and you can edit it in plain text.

 ## Installation